Shreya Jaiswal

 📍 New York City

-Over the last 5+ years, I've mastered my craft at Chase, Peloton, Unity, and fintech startups.
+Over the last 6+ years, I’ve honed my skills at J.P.
+Morgan Chase, Google, Peloton, Unity, and multiple startups.

 Approach: Designed a mixed-methods usability benchmark, combining qualitative insights (user friction, mental models) with quantitative metrics (time on task, errors, SUS score).